pwoodworth-jefcoats/climate-indicators/README.md

 across all indicators.  `SAFE-Reference-Doc.docx` serves as the style template for Quarto.

-Note that an additional script is needed for for the Oceanic pH indicator.
-This script can be found in the Oceanic_pH folder.
+Note that an additional script is needed for for the Oceanic pH, Sea Surface Temperature, Temperature at Depth, Ocean Color, and Median Phytoplankton Size indicators.
+The scripts can be found in the eponymous folders.

 ## Questions?
 Comments?
 Corrections?
 Please open an issue or email Phoebe.Woodworth-Jefcoats@noaa.gov